qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/loadproject.rst

 .. index::
   pair: projects; loading

-To load a project into the current QGIS aplication you need a :class:`QgsProject` :func:`instance()` object and call its :func:`read()` method passing to it a :class:`QFileInfo` object that contains the path from where the project will be loaded::
+To load a project into the current QGIS application you need a :class:`QgsProject` :func:`instance()` object and call its :func:`read()` method passing to it a :class:`QFileInfo` object that contains the path from where the project will be loaded::